 - Guide 1: How to Remove Fastest Searches from Windows.

-- Guide 2: Get rid of Fastest Searches from Mac OS X.
+- Guide 2: Get rid of Fastest Searches on Mac OS X.

-- Guide 3: Remove Fastest Searches from Google Chrome.
+- Guide 3: Remove Fastest Searches in Google Chrome.

 - Guide 4: Erase Fastest Searches from Mozilla Firefox.